 - A full transcription of the 1891 Census of the Somersham sub-District of the St. Ives Registration District (RG12/1239) in which Woodhurst was enumerated, and which took place on 5th April 1891, has also been produced by the Huntingdonshire FHS (as Fiche C-11).

-- The above metioned fiche are available from the Huntingdonshire FHS.
+- The above metioned fiche are available from the Cambridgeshire and Huntingdonshire FHS.

 - Here are photographs of Churches etc. in the parish: